|HOME||A BIT ABOUT BUGS||GALLERY||SYSTEMATIC LISTS||RECORDING BUGS||CONTACT US||LINKS|

-There is one generation per year, the nymphs feeding on plants as well as the larvae of other insects, particularly caterpillars.
+There is one generation per year, the nymphs feeding on plants as well as other insects, particularly caterpillars.
 New adults may be found from July onwards.

 A woodland species which is associated with both deciduous and coniferous trees and occurs widely across Britain and Ireland.